 Can I just show up at one of the sites and start cleaning?

-Unfortunately, due to the planning involved with this event, all volunteers must pre-register or register with a group.
+Unfortunately, due to COVID-19 restrictions, all volunteers must pre-register.
 We also won’t have those awesome shirts for you if you don’t register.

 How can I get a t-shirt?